kuzzleio/documentation/src/sdk-reference/js/6/index/delete/index.md

 ## Resolves

-Resolves to a `true` if index was successfully deleted from ElasticSearch cluster, `false`otherwise.
+Resolves to a `boolean` indicating whether the index was successfully deleted in the Elasticsearch cluster.

 ## Usage